-This profile was prepared when Nimisha Desai was elected to the Ashoka Fellowship in 1993.
+This description of Nimisha Desai's work was prepared when Nimisha Desai was elected to the Ashoka Fellowship in 1993.

 The New Idea